Kong/kongponents/docs/guide/contributing.md

         {
           // The name of the rendered element, e.g. "Alert"
           text: '{Component Name}',
-          // The name of the `.md` markdown file, without the extension
+          // The name of the `.md` markdown file without the extension, e.g. "/components/alert.md"
           link: '/components/{component-name}',
         },
         ...